wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/4-center-of-excellence-starter-kit.md

     Power Apps and Power Automate may be discovered virally within an organization's tenant by clicking through the Office 365 portal.
-    Makers may be confused about whether they are allowed to use these tools.
+    App makers may be confused about whether they are allowed to use these tools.

     By detecting when a maker has created their first app or flow